chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/test.md

 + };
 ```

-Once all is setup, you’ll see a new “Accessibility” tab in the Storybook addons panel.
+Once all is set up, you’ll see a new “Accessibility” tab in the Storybook addons panel.

 ![Storybook a11y addon](/design-systems-for-developers/storybook-addon-a11y-6-0.png)